khanahmedm/PostgreSQL/PostgreSQL-exercises.md

 		name like '%Tennis%';
 ```

+6. #### Matching against multiple possible values
-6. How can you retrieve the details of facilities with ID 1 and 5?
+How can you retrieve the details of facilities with ID 1 and 5?
 Try to do it without using the OR operator.
 ```sql
 select *
 	from cd.facilities